Imprinting Macroscopic Fracture during Gelation: A Mechanism for Tuning Colloidal Gels: Results

 Having established the nature of intracycle nonlinearities at a representative strain amplitude of $\gamma_{\rm OS}=40\%$, we vary the $\gamma_{\rm OS}$ across the LAOS regime to strongly nonlinear conditions and report on both conventional viscoelastic moduli and intracycle descriptors.
 Figure~\ref{fig:intracycle}(a) shows that the strain amplitude modifies the build-up and subsequent evolution of $G'$ and $G''$.
 For all amplitudes under study, $\gamma_{\rm OS}=25\%$, $40\%$, and $80\%$, $G'$ rises steeply and crosses $G''$, then displays a pronounced overshoot before settling into a regime with $G' > G''$ for $\gamma_{\rm OS}=25\%$ and $40\%$.
 At the largest amplitude $\gamma_{\rm OS}=80\%$, an overshoot of $G'$ is still observed, but the post-overshoot decay leads to $G' \lesssim G''$.
 Thus, increasing the driving amplitude weakens the long-time elastic properties and alters the rheological signature of gelation without fully suppressing the transition.
 Figure~\ref{fig:intracycle}(b) shows the evolution of the energy dissipation ratio $\phi$, which compares the energy dissipated in a single LAOS cycle to the energy which would be dissipated in a rigid, perfect plastic response with equivalent strain amplitude $\gamma_{\rm OS}$, and maximum stress $\sigma_{\rm max}$.
-In practice, $\phi= \pi G' \gamma_{\rm OS}/(4\sigma_{\rm max})$ and spans from $\phi=0$ for a purely elastic response to $\phi=\pi/4$ for Newtonian behavior and approaches $\phi=1$ in the plastic limit \cite{Ewoldt:2010}.
+In practice, $\phi= \pi G' \gamma_{\rm OS}/(4\sigma_{\rm max})$ with $\phi=0$ for a purely elastic response and $\phi=\pi/4$ for Newtonian behavior, while $\phi=1$ corresponds to the ideal perfectly plastic limit and serves only as a reference value \cite{Ewoldt:2010}.
 At gelation time $t = t_g$, we observe that $\phi \simeq 0.6$, a value close to the Newtonian case.
 For all strain amplitudes, $\phi$ then decreases for $t/t_g\gtrsim 1$, marking the emergence of an increasingly elastic gel network.
 Whilst gels formed in quiescent conditions display a monotonic decrease in $\phi$, gels formed under LAOS display a minimum in $\phi$ followed by an increase that coincides with the overshoot in $G''$.
 This behavior indicates that higher $\gamma_{\rm OS}$ enhances intracycle energy dissipation even as the sample remains predominantly solid-like, weakening the long-time elastic properties in agreement with the results of Sect.~\ref{sec:amplitude}.